 Jason Harris, MD

-Associate Microbiologist, Associate Pediatrician, Massachusetts General Hospital; Associate Professor of Pediatrics, Harvard Medical School
+Current Position: Chief of Pediatric Global Health, Massachusetts General Hospital; Professor of Pediatrics, Harvard Medical School

-“I’ve been at MGfC for more than 15 years and it all started with an AMAZING experience as a resident at MGfC!!!
-When I think about the quality of my work (and my work life), it starts with the quality of my colleagues and how we work together and support each other.”
+“I've been at MGfC for 25 years and it all started with a life changing experience as a resident at MGfC!!!
+When I think about why MGH is a special place to work, it starts with the quality of my colleagues and how we support each other.”

 Emily Herzberg, MD